Close Menu

 How can I tell if I’m infected?

-What should I do if I ran the fake CAPTCHA command?
+What should I do if I executed the command?

-Disconnect from the internet immediately, run a full scan, change passwords from a clean device, enable MFA, and monitor sensitive accounts closely.
+Immediately disconnect from the internet, run a full security scan, change all passwords from a clean device, enable MFA, and monitor financial accounts.

 Final Thoughts